 Our Estate Planning and Administration attorneys in Indiana, Dan Taylor, Ann Schneider, Darren Chadd, Kent Minnette, Tyler Nichols, Mitchell Ray, and Suzie Smith, apply a broad range of experience in providing individuals with services that include will and trust drafting, succession planning, estate tax analysis and planning, charitable giving, long-term care planning, and will contest litigation.

 Why will you need an estate planning lawyer?

 Everyone may need legal assistance from an estate planning attorney at some point, depending on their health, the complexity of the estate, and other factors.
 Some people work with a lawyer to manage the affairs of a relative or loved one who can no longer do it themselves.

-Our Crawfordsville, Lebanon, Indianapolis and Covington team of probate and estate planning attorneys provides assistance in the following:
+Our Crawfordsville, Lebanon, Greenwood, Indianapolis and Covington team of probate and estate planning attorneys provides assistance in the following: